nystudio107/craft-routemap/docs/docs/index.md

 }
 ```

-The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, e.g.: `/actions/route-map/routes/get-all-route-rules?siteId=2`
+The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, for example: `/actions/route-map/routes/get-all-route-rules?siteId=2`

 The `format` URL parameter allows you to specify either `Craft` | `React` | `Vue` format for your URL routes.
-For example, the controller API endpoint `/actions/route-map/routes/get-all-route-rules?format=Vue` will return the same route rules above, but formatted for `Vue`  (e.g.: `blog/:slug`):
+For example, the controller API endpoint `/actions/route-map/routes/get-all-route-rules?format=Vue` will return the same route rules above, but formatted for `Vue`  (for example: `blog/:slug`):

 ```json
 {